 Whether the registry fee structure should be adjusted to take into account the existence of the variant TLDs, and if so, how this should occur.

-The ability of the registry to require and enforce parallel registration operation further down the tree could be of concern.
+The ability of the registry to require and enforce parallel registration operations further down the tree could be of concern.

 5.3.5 Security and Stability of the DNS